 If your eyes have been dilated, your vision will be blurry for about 4 hours.
 You’ll be sensitive to sunlight too.
 You'll need to wear sunglasses and have someone drive you home.

-If the fluorescein dye was used, do not put soft contact lenses in your eyes for at least 4 hours so they don’t get stained by the dye.
+If the fluorescein dye was used, do not put soft contact lenses in your eyes for about 4 hours so they don’t get stained by the dye.

 The images from the test should be ready immediately and normally your doctor will talk to you about them before you leave.